compbiocore/single-cell-workshop/docs/index.md

 [![License](https://img.shields.io/aur/license/yaourt.svg)](https://raw.githubusercontent.com/compbiocore/single-cell-workshop/master/LICENSE)

-### Workshop Topics
+## Goals

-This workshop, '10X Chromium Single-Cell RNA-seq Workshop', is designed to introduce attendees to the tools associated with 10x-based single-cell analysis in R; it is an intermediate-level lecture that presupposes some knowledge of R like that found in our 'Fundamentals of R' workshop.
-The topics presented herein include the following:
+This workshop, '10X Chromium Single-Cell RNA-seq Workshop', is designed to introduce attendees to single-cell data analysis with the R programming language; it is an intermediate-level lecture that presupposes some knowledge of R like that found in our 'Fundamentals of R' workshop.
+It will introduce attendees to the tools associated with 10x-based single-cell analysis, including those provided by 10x Genomics and those implemented in R/Bioconductor.
+The general principles of single-cell RNA-seq will also be covered.

+## Workshop Topic Overview

 * Introduction to 10x Genomics Single-Cell Tools